Golf Handicap Calculator

 Key Handicap Terms

-- Slope Rating: Measure of the course's difficulty for bogey golfers relative to scratch golfers.
-Ranges from 55 to 155.
+- Slope Rating: Measure of the course's difficulty for bogey golfers relative to scratch golfers, ranging from 55 to 155

 Interpreting Handicap Levels